 Oranges contain about 40 mg of calcium per 100g, while orange juice contains only 11 mg.

-If you need extra calcium, you can prefer fortified orange juice.
-Some brands contain up to 167 mg of calcium per 100g.
+You can drink fortified orange juice to boost your calcium intake.
+Some brands contain up to 167 mg of calcium per 100 mL.
 A glass of fortified orange juice could provide up to 410 mg of calcium!

 Fresh apricots have about 13 mg of calcium per 100g, while dried apricots have up to 55 mg!

-Kiwi contains about 34 mg of calcium per 100g.
+Kiwi and papaya contain about 34 and 20 mg of calcium per 100g, respectively.

 Additionally, berries contain modest amount of calcium: Blackberries and raspberries are the best sources, though: